AURIN/couchdb-cluster/README.md

 ## Overview

-The cluster has 3 instances and a load balancer.
+The cluster has 3 CouchDB instances and a load balancer.

 ## Configuration of sensitive data